Chapter 12. Web Typography

 In the present day, when functional literacy lies within the reach of all but the most impoverished and isolated, it’s easy to take writing for granted.
 In fact, writing systems claim 5,000 years of steady evolution, and much of that change has taken place within living memory.

 The history of writing and printing teaches control—artists and designers have centuries-long traditions of being able to exercise complete control over the impressions that make their way onto the printed page.
 This is a far cry from the state of the Web, which places many absolute limits on design control.
-The use of Adobe Flash to create web content ...
+The use of Adobe Flash to create web content can lessen design ...

 Get HTML & CSS: The Good Parts now with the O’Reilly learning platform.